aman00323/email-checker/README.md

 All are different method you can use individually as per your requirement.
 To call all of the method at once use **Check Email**

+## Future Developement

+Planning to add more disposable email list in next release.

 ## Contribution

 All contributer are appreciated, Code must follow [PSR2](https://www.php-fig.org/psr/psr-2/). create feature branch to compare with email checker.
 Your code must pass testcases.